alexxaviers/CS146/ExtraCredit/EC3/EC3.md

     return reversedGraph

 Explanation:
-graph is the input directed graph. createEmptyGraph() is a function that creates an empty graph.
+Iterate through each vertex in the graph.
-The algorithm iterates through each vertex in the graph and each of its neighbors.
-It adds edges to the reversed graph in the opposite direction compared to the original graph.
+For each vertex, iterate through its outgoing edges and reverse the direction of each edge by adding it to the reversed graph in the opposite direction.

 ```